Crumlin Road Gaol

 During those 150 years the Gaol has housed murderers, suffragettes and loyalist and republican prisoners.
 It has witnessed births, deaths and marriages and has been the home to executions, escapes, hunger-strikes and riots.

-On a 70min (approx.) guided tour you will be taken through the years and experience what life was like for those imprisoned in ‘The Crum’.
+On a 70 minute guided tour, you will be taken through the years and experience what life was like for those imprisoned in ‘The Crum’.

 Follow in the footsteps of over 25,000 prisoners and make the journey through the tunnel that connects the Gaol to the Courthouse.
 Explore C-Wing and see for yourself what prison life was like through the ages as well as the dark secret that lies within its walls.
-Pay a fleeting visit to the Condemned man’s cell where seventeen men spent their last days before being executed.
-You will also visit the gravesite within the Gaol where the remains of fifteen of the executed still remain today.
+Pay a fleeting visit to the Condemned Man’s Cell where 17 men spent their last days before being executed.
+You will also visit the gravesite within the Gaol where the remains of 15 of the executed men still remain today.

-Tickets can be purchased online at www.crumlinroadgaol.com or by calling the Ticket Office 028 9074 1500.
+Tickets can be purchased online at www.crumlinroadgaol.com or by calling 028 9074 1500.
+They can also be purchased at the Visit Belfast Welcome Centre, 9 Donegall Square North.